Search the GHTC website

 IMPACT OF INVESTMENT

-Development of partnerships to strengthen regulatory capacity in LMICs, including collaborations with the World Health Organization (WHO) African Vaccine Regulatory Forum and the WHO Developing Country Vaccine Regulators Network to share expertise and provide training and mentoring.
+Development of partnerships to strengthen regulatory capacity in LMICs, including collaborations with the WHO African Vaccine Regulatory Forum to share expertise and provide training and mentoring.

 HIV/AIDS